pandersail/Cocktail-Search/README.md

 Hani Ahmed, Clarissa Cole, Angelo Silva, Daisy Everard

-Please Note - Some members of out team were unable to attend all of the project sessions, so in some places there is an uneven balance of commits.
+Please Note - Some members of our team were unable to attend all of the project sessions, so in some places there is an uneven balance of commits.

 ## Credits
 Hero image - Photo by energepic.com: https://www.pexels.com/photo/selective-blur-of-2-wine-glass-and-3-drinking-glass-110472/